DFKI-NLP/tohyve-services/automatic_speech_recognition/README.md

 # Automatic Speech Recognition (ASR)
-It's a tool to extract streaming audio or take an audio file(mp3) than transfrom that audio into text.
-For text transformation it uses huggingface's [openai/whisper-medium](https://huggingface.co/openai/whisper-medium) model.
-This model is first implemented by [Radford et al., 2022](https://arxiv.org/abs/2212.04356).
+ASR transcripes spoken audio into text form.
+The service works with MP3-encoded audio files and audio streams.
+For ASR the project uses huggingface's [openai/whisper-medium](https://huggingface.co/openai/whisper-medium) model.
+This model is published by [Radford et al., 2022](https://arxiv.org/abs/2212.04356).

 ## Installing Using Docker:
 ### To Pull it: